Our School App Stay connected on the go...

 4. Students receiving Employment & Support Allowance & Disability Living Allowance & Personal Independence Payments

 Evidence: A copy of the Students Universal Credit or ESA award from DWP (UC claimants will be able to print off details of their award from their journal).
 Evidence of receipt of Disability Living Allowance or Personal Independence Payment must also be provided.

 All bursary awards are conditional on good attendance (90% or higher) and good behaviour.

 If you believe that you qualify for a bursary, please complete the form below and return it with a copy of the appropriate evidence to Mrs Price, KS5 Learning Manager, PriDPR@waingels.wokingham.sch.uk

-The application deadline is 30th September 2019 – applications received after this date will only be accepted in exceptional circumstances.
+Closing Date for all bursary applications is 28th September 2020 – applications received after this date will only be accepted in exceptional circumstances.